 Clark might’ve been done, but Bill wasn’t, and Unity Runners was started to support Centrist candidates throughout the country (one thing Bill had become increasingly dismayed with was the inability of the established American political parties to appeal to Centrist voters).
 The 2004 election was done that November, but Bill still wasn’t done, and the Unity Party of America was born in November 2004.

 The following Spring, Bill moved back West (to Colorado) to enjoy the stunning running trails and even more stunning views (he’s completed everything from a mile race down Fifth Avenue to a 50-mile race in the Montana wilderness) before finally returning to Texas after a 26-year journey.
 While in Colorado, he was the first of only two third-party Coloradans to ever successfully petition onto the General Election statewide ballot (and the only one to do so single-handedly).
 The Unity Party was placed on the Colorado official voter registration form as the “Unity” option as a direct result of Bill’s 2014 US Senate run, and UP achieved full recognition as a party by the State in June of 2017 (Unity Party candidates can now be placed directly onto the General Election ballot by a show of hands, no petitioning required).

-Bill went on to become the first Unity Party of America member (along with his friend and running mate Eric Bodenstab) to appear on the General Election ballot as a Gubernatorial candidate, and promptly put his vote numbers into full hockey stick graph mode before heading to Texas (partly) to be in compliance with the 12th Amendment to the Constitution (while he misses the mountains, his Presidential running mate will most likely hail from Colorado).
+Bill went on to become the first Unity Party of America member (along with his friend and running mate Eric Bodenstab) to appear on the General Election ballot as a Gubernatorial candidate, and promptly put his vote numbers into full hockey stick graph mode before heading to Texas (partly) to be in compliance with the 12th Amendment to the Constitution (while Bill misses the mountains, his Vice Presidential running mate will most likely hail from Colorado).